State Border Service of Azerbaijan: History

-Legislation on Border Troops includes the Constitution of Azerbaijan Republic, present law, and other legislative acts, on top of decrees of the President, resolutions of the Cabinet of Ministers, and international and intergovernmental treaties.
+Legislation on Border Troops includes the Constitution of Azerbaijan, present law, and other legislative acts, on top of decrees of the President, resolutions of the Cabinet of Ministers, and international and intergovernmental treaties.
 The Law of the Republic of Azerbaijan "On Border Troops" was adopted on January 6, 1994.
 According to these laws, the State Border Service (SBS) is responsible for the security and protection of the borders of Azerbaijan.
 At the time, the border troops were part of the Ministry of National Security of Azerbaijan.
 The State Border Service of Azerbaijan was established on July 31, 2002 by decree of the President of Azerbaijan Heydar Aliyev, by the removal of the border troops from jurisdiction of the Ministry of National Security.
 Every year since 2000, 18 August has been celebrated as the Day of the Border Guard, commemorating the parliament on 18 August 1918 signing a decree "On the protection of the state border of the Republic of Azerbaijan" and a law "On the establishment of border customs protection in the Republic of Azerbaijan."